We've been featured in:

 A Guide To Claims For Inadequate Training At Work Causing Injury

-In the sections below, we offer a wealth of information about making a claim if you’ve been injured at work due to a lack of training.
-We provide some insight into an employer’s responsibilities towards you, what kind of training could be useful, and how much compensation your claim could achieve.
+In the sections below, we provide some insight into an employer’s responsibilities towards you, what kind of training could be useful, and how compensation can be calculated.
 We also discuss the benefits of using a solicitor to help you make a claim.

 Can You Sue For Improper Training?